TaylorOD/Professional_Technical_Interviewee/42_rebecca_bailey/show_notes.md

-### Episode #40 - Matt Wilson - Professional Technical Interviewee with Taylor Dorsett
+### Episode #42 - Rebecca Bailey - Professional Technical Interviewee with Taylor Dorsett

-### Matt is an engineering manager in the Chicago land area.
-Most recently he's worked at Farmers Fridge as the Manager of Platform Engineering and he was with ShopperTrak for many years before that.
+### Rebecca is a Engineering Manager at Formidable where she has been for the last three years.
+Before that she worked at a number of Chicago based companies including 8th Light.

 - Video: To be posted
 - Part Two: To be posted